KloudTrader/docker-gogs/Readme.md

 Runs using a user `git:801`, so there are a number of options for running the container...

-1. Create a host user with matching UID and run the container via that user:
+1. Create a host user with matching UID:

 `sudo useradd --no-create-home --system --shell /bin/false --uid 801 foo`